 Acne & Rosacea

 Two of the most common skin conditions we treat among patients in Kansas City, acne and rosacea, share some symptoms but are otherwise very different.
 Acne is a common condition caused by blocked pores, excessive oil production, and bacteria.
 It is common in teens, but people of all ages can suffer from acne.
 Rosacea is a condition of the facial skin and is characterized by redness, small visible blood vessels, and bumps or pimples.
 Rosacea can be a lifelong condition marked by occasional or frequent flare-ups.
-A board-certified dermatologist such as Dr. Shahrooz can diagnose whether you have acne or rosacea.

 Common fungal infections include athlete’s foot, ringworm, and those affecting the finger and toenails.
 The cause and treatment of fungal infections vary depending on the type.
 Although the causes are different, there are some common risk factors for developing a fungal infection, including: